-Dr Vafaee is the Deputy Director of UNSW Data Science Hub (uDASH) since Feb 2021 and a Senior Lecturer in Computational Biomedicine and Bioinformatics (2017 - Present).
+Dr Vafaee is the Deputy Director of UNSW Data Science Hub (uDASH) since 2021 and a Senior Lecturer in Computational Biomedicine and Bioinformatics (2017 - Present) at the School of BABS.
 She received her PhD in Artificial Intelligence from the School of Computer Science at the University of Illinois at Chicago, USA (2011) followed by 2 multidisciplinary postdoctoral fellowships on computational biomedicine at the University of Toronto, University Health Network (2011 – 2012), and at the University of Sydney, Charles Perkins Centre (2013 – 2017).

-Dr Vafaee has launched (2017) and leads AI-enhanced Biomedicine Laboratory at UNSW (www.VafaeeLab.com) which currently holds 10 members collaboratively working on deploying advanced AI techniques to address a variety of biomedical pressing problems.
-Relying on multidisciplinary expertise and cross-faculty collaborations, Dr Vafaee and her team are developing advanced machine-learning methods and deep-learning models that leverage large omics data to find hidden structures within them, account for complex interactions among the measurements, integrate heterogeneous data and make accurate predictions in different biomedical applications ranging from single-cell sequencing analysis and multi-omics biomarker discovery to disease functional genomics and drug repositioning.
+Dr Vafaee has launched (2017) and leads AI-enhanced Biomedicine Laboratory at UNSW (www.VafaeeLab.com) collaboratively working on deploying advanced AI techniques to address a variety of biomedical pressing problems.
+Relying on multidisciplinary expertise and cross-faculty collaborations, Dr Vafaee and her team are developing advanced machine-learning methods and deep-learning models that leverage large omics data to find hidden structures within them, account for complex interactions among the measurements, integrate heterogeneous data and make accurate predictions in different biomedical applications ranging from multi-omics biomarker discovery to single-cell multi-omics and drug repositioning.

 Dr Vafaee has a strong track record of multidisciplinary research leadership and industrial engagement.
 Her research has been attracted >$10.5M for over 12 research projects and industrial partnership grants including prestigious schemes of Cooperative Research Centre Project (CRC-P, 2019), Medical Research Future Fund (MRFF, 2020, 2021), ARC Discovery (2021), and NHMRC Development (2021).
-She has co-authored over 40 publications (68% first/corresponding author) in prestigious venues—e.g., Briefings in Bioinformatics, Nature Methods, npj Systems Biology & Applications, Molecular Neurobiology, Precision Oncology and Nature Communications—demonstrating her research leadership and substantive contribution in methodological changes.
+She has co-authored over 40 publications (68% first/corresponding author) in prestigious venues—e.g., Nature Methods (Impact Factor: 47.990), Nucleic Acids Research (IF: 19.160), Nature Communications (IF: 17.694), Brief. in Bioinformatics (IF: 13.9942), IEEE Trans on Cybernetics (IF: 19.118), Bioinformatics (IF: 6.937), Artificial Intelligence Review (IF: 9.588), Precision Oncology (IF: 10.169), Cell & Bioscience (IF: 9.606)—demonstrating her research leadership and substantive contribution in methodological changes.
 Dr Vafaee's research has been featured in the Faculty of Science Capability Statement in Health Science and UNSW Capability Statement in Biomedical Research.

 1) Minimally invasive biomarker discovery for personalised medicine and precision therapy: Recent advances in high-throughput technologies have provided a wealth of genomics, transcriptomics, and proteomics data to decipher disease mechanisms in a holistic and integrative manner.
 Such a plethora of -omics data has opened new avenues for translational medical research and has particularly facilitated the discovery of novel biomarkers for complex diseases such as cancers.
 My research lab – in close collaboration with experimentalists, clinicians, and oncologists – is adopting an innovative multi-disciplinary approach to tackle one of the biggest challenges of personalised cancer medicine, that is to identify robust and reproducible biomarkers in a minimally invasive way.
 We are integrating multiple data sources, network and temporal information using advanced machine learning approaches to better understand the molecular complexity underpinning pathogenesis and to identify novel, precise and reproducible blood-based biomarkers for disease early detection, diagnosis, prognosis and drug responses paving the way for personalised medicine.